 Sony changed the traditional design of curved CRTs with their Trinitron tubes.
 Trinitron CRTs are only curved on the horizontal axis, while remaining flat on the vertical axis.
 This prevents the "magic carpet" distortion while still providing maximum viewable size and angles by eliminating the vertical curve found in other brands of CRTs.
 If you have a good grasp of the electron beam explanations given for curved screens you might realize that having no curve on the vertical axis should introduce some linearity issues in the upper and lower edge of the screen, and you would be correct.
 However it is pretty minor and most people don't notice / aren't bothered by it.
 Sony also provides adjustments to fix these issues on their higher end consumer TVs and all of their broadcast monitors.

 Another major distinction for Trinitron tubes, which I'll only touch on briefly since it is beyond the scope of this article, is that Sony developed their own mask type for Trinitron called "aperture grille" or AG for short.
-AG masks are unqiue because they have infinite vertical resolution.
+AG masks are unique because they have infinite vertical resolution.
 This is achieved because the mask is only divided horizontally.
 This gives Trinitrons a different "look" and you may find you prefer it over other mask types, or you may not.
-Arcades never used AG masks or Trinitron tubes, so if you are going for the most authetnic arcade experience you should get a traditional curved tube instead.
+Arcades never used AG masks or Trinitron tubes, so if you are going for the most authentic arcade experience you should get a traditional curved tube instead.

 Flatscreen CRTs